JCMexplains/writing-for-success-2023/textbook.md

 Quotation marks always appear in pairs.

 The main use of quotation marks is to show that you are giving someone else's exact words.
-We also use them for formatting; we typically put the title of a stand-alone work like a book or a movie with italics.
+We also use them for formatting; we typically put the title of a short, non-stand-alone work like a poem, an article, or a single episode of a TV show in quotation marks.

 ### Direct Quotations